 The question “how to measure page load time?” sounds very simple, but there are a lot of complicated things (and tools) hiding behind it.
 First of all, where is the beginning?
 It would be logical to think that we start counting from the moment when we paste the link into a browser address bar and press “Enter”.
 But what’s about before upload?
 It may also influence the page load time.
 Obviously, you can always start from about blank, but still… Anyway, it’s usually more difficult for a tester to understand where is the end.
 Here are several ways how to detect if the page has finished loading.

-Visual changes.
-This is probably one of the most convenient ways to understand that the page loading is done, but the thing is that modern sites have loads of content: images, videos, buttons, comments, etc. That’s why it is also important to understand how evenly the page loads – this strategy will give you a more precise result.
+This is probably one of the most convenient ways to understand that the page loading is done, but the thing is that modern sites have loads of content: images, videos, buttons, comments, etc. That’s why it is also important to understand if the website loading speed is even – this strategy will give you a more precise result.